JAlcocerT/Docker/README.md

 # Docker and Self-Hosting Setup Guides

-A pillar for self-hosting pourposes and anyone starting their journey with Docker, a companion for:
+A reference for Self-Hosting pourposes and for anyone starting their journey with Docker.
+A companion for:

 * My [RPi guide]()https://jalcocert.github.io/RPi/posts/selfhosting-with-docker/
 * My [Linux guide](https://jalcocert.github.io/Linux/docs/debian/docker/)